By Eric Johnson

 - Most of the Scrolls were not found in jars (as in Cave 1 where 7 manuscripts were kept in jars).
 Instead, the majority had been lain into the caves and, over 2,000 years of being exposed to the air and elements–were badly deteriorated.

 The study of the Dead Sea Scrolls continues today.
-Meanwhile, many Latter-day Saint writers point to this discovery as proof that Mormonism’s teachings can be seen in these writings.
+Meanwhile, many Latter-day Saint writers have pointed to this discovery as proof that Mormonism’s teachings can be seen in these writings.
 A classic example is O. Preston Robinson in his Deseret Book Company publication The Dead Sea Scrolls and Original Christianity, written when the dust was still settling on this topic in 1958.
 Concerning the Great Scroll of Isaiah, Robinson does admit on page 28 that

 Mormons who continue to point to the Scrolls

 While church leaders and many LDS scholars no longer point to the Dead Sea Scrolls for support of ancient Mormon doctrines, there are some lay Mormons who continue to do so.
 As biblical archaeologist Randall Price writes, “Many of today’s cults and the New Age movement have drawn parallels between themselves and Qumran doctrine and practice in order to historicize that belief” (Secrets of the Dead Sea Scrolls, p.
 379).

 In his book Immersion in Mormonism (self-published, 2014), LDS laymember Charles Abbott references the Dead Sea Scrolls, utilizing a book titled Evidences of the Church written by Dennis K. Brown to support his case.
 Summarized, here are the five points Abbott gives concerning the Dead Sea Scrolls: